-High School Mature Post-Secondary Completes seven or fewer credit courses by June 30 , 2023 (including transfer credit).
-Completes seven or fewer credit courses by June 30, 2023 (including transfer credit).
-21 years of age or older by Sept.1, 2023.
-Completes four or more credit courses by Dec.
-31, 2022 (including transfer credit) AND Completes eight or more 3-credit courses by June 30, 2023 .
+High School Mature Post- Secondary Completes seven or fewer credit courses by June 30, 2024 (including transfer credit).
+Completes seven or fewer credit courses by June 30, 2024 (including transfer credit), is 21 years of age or older or more credit courses by Dec.
+31, 2023 (including